 Centerville in Leon County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 4 other markers are within 14 miles of this marker, measured as the crow flies.
-Leon County (approx. 1.9 miles away); Site of the First Court House Built in Leon County (approx. 3.1 miles away); Leon County Courthouse (approx. 4˝ miles away); El Camino Real (approx. 13.7 miles away).
+At least 4 other markers are within 8 miles of this marker, measured as the crow flies.
+First United Methodist Church of Centerville Fort Boggy (approx. 4˝ miles away); Leon County (approx. 5.8 miles away); Site of the First Court House Built in Leon County (approx. 7.2 miles away).

 Credits.
-This page was last revised on July 4, 2018.
-This page originally submitted on July 2, 2018, by Richard Denney of Austin, Texas.
-This page has been viewed 53 times since then and 3 times this year.
-Last updated on July 4, 2018, by Brian Anderson of Kingwood, Texas.
-Photos: 1. submitted on July 2, 2018, by Richard Denney of Austin, Texas.
-2. submitted on July 4, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on July 3, 2018.
+It was originally submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 75 times since then and 8 times this year.
+Photos: 1, 2. submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.